itzplayz0001/SAS/README.md

 # Time-table-for-standrews-school
-Just a time table i made for my school, my schools website and time table is shit so this is a fix :)
+Just a time table i made for my school, my school's timetable's are trash.